schmidje/remarkable-suspended-todo/README.md

-# remarkable-suspended-todo
+# TODO list on the Remarkable suspended screen

 ## Overview

 This project enables the addition of a TODO list in the suspended screen of the Remarkable 2.
 The list is generated from a page of a document (notebook, pdf file).
 The suspended screen is automatically generated once the corresponding document is closed.

-The idea is depicted in the next picture where a todo-list defined as a page of a document is pasted into a "template" suspended screen at pixel coordinates `(tlx,tly)` and with `(width x height)` dimensions.
+The idea is depicted in the next picture where a TODO list defined as a page of a document is pasted into a "template" suspended screen at pixel coordinates `(tlx,tly)` and with `(width x height)` dimensions.

 ![overview](overview.png)